-M.A. in Applied Psychology: Applied Behavior Analyst (ABA)
+M.A. in Applied Psychology: Applied Behavior Analysis (ABA)

-Applied behavior analysts use their evidence based assessment and interventions to produce meaningful and socially significant changes in behavior in community, home, educational and work settings.
+Applied behavior analysis is an evidence-based approach to changing behavior.
+Rider University’s graduate program in ABA is designed for students looking to become Board Certified Behavior Analysts® (BCBA®).
+BCBAs® use behavior analytic assessment and interventions to produce meaningful and socially significant changes in behavior in community, home, educational and work settings.

 Applied Behavior Analysis Highlights

-Designed to fill the critical need for highly trained behavior analysts
+Designed to fill the critical need for highly trained behavior analyst practitioners

 Career opportunities include working with children with autism spectrum disorders